 The PERM-A-BARRIER® VPL 50 air barrier advanced STPE technology enables high coverage rates and excellent elongation.
 The membrane is flexible and durable.
 It meets critical air barrier industry standards and is NFPA 285 compliant in a number of wall assemblies.

 Rain is always a potential threat.
-But now there's a solution that protects your building and its occupants, as well as your project schedule.
+But now there's a building envelope solution that protects your structure and its occupants, as well as your project schedule.